clayfreeman/shared-hosting/README.md

 Currently, this package is built and hosted using Launchpad's PPA system.

+Before you install this package, make sure that you're running the latest Ubuntu LTS (`16.04.2` at the time of writing).

 To install this package, run the following commands:

 ```bash